gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 may not yet be visible.
 Further, if we use the transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
-We have to take further steps to forces these dangling stores to be visible..
+We have to take further steps to forces these dangling stores to be visible.

 I WAS HERE